Jojal/redis-vertx-fx/README.md

 ## Installation
 ### Required
-`You must have a running instance of Redis`
+You must have a running instance of Redis.

 ### Gradle
 ```bash